 Open play is only offered for basketball.

 Over 270 groups utilize the Sporting Chance Center facility for basketball, volleyball, futsal, training, gymnastics, and dodge ball.
-They range from youth recreational and club teams, Special Olympics, Charter and Public Schools, Adult teams and work groups, as well as organizations who host lock-in and athletic social activities.
+They range from youth recreational teams to Special Olympics to charter and public Schools, as well as organizations who host lock-in and athletic social activities.

 Yes, but it's not free.
 Sporting Chance Center and ProfileSports.TV have teamed up to offer LIVE STREAMING and VIDEO ON DEMAND of all the action at the Center!